schmuio/cryptography/README.md

 ### <strong> Getting started </strong>
-Install the library
+Install the library:
 ```sh
 go get github.com/schmuio/cryptography
 ```
-Import it in your code and get going
+Import it in your code and get going:
 ```sh
 package yourpackage